stratosphere/stratosphere.github.io/docs/0.5/program_execution/cli_client.markdown

   "info" action arguments:
      -d,--description               Show description of the program, if the main class implements the 'ProgramDescription' interface.

-     -e,--plan                      Show the execution data flow plan of the program, in JSON representation.
+     -e,--executionplan             Show the execution data flow plan of the program, in JSON representation.

      -p,--parallelism <parallelism> The degree of parallelism for the execution, see above.
 The parallelism is relevant for the execution plan.
 The option is only evaluated if used together with the -e option.

      -c,--class <classname>         The class with the entry point (main method, or getPlan() method).
 Needs only be specified if the JAR file has no manifest pointing to that class.
-See (link to ../programming_guides/java#packaging) for details.
+See program packaging instructions for details.

      -m,--jobmanager <host:port>    Option to connect to a different Stratosphere master (JobManager).
 Connecting to a master is relevant to compile the execution plan.
 The option is only evaluated if used together with the -e option.